prat555/Shizuka/README.md

 - **Touch-Friendly**: Intuitive touch interactions
 - **Cross-Browser**: Compatible with modern web browsers

-## 🤝 Contributing

-We welcome contributions to Shizuka!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.